emberjs/guides/source/tutorial/routes-and-templates.md

 If you left `ember test` running, it should have automatically updated to show the three tests related to navigating have now passed.

-In the screen recording below, we run the tests, deselect "Hide passed tests", and set the module to our acceptance test, revealing the 3 tests we got passing.
+In the screen recording below, we run the tests, deselect "Hide passed tests", and set the module to our application test, revealing the 3 tests we got passing.

 ![passing navigation tests](../../images/routes-and-templates/ember-route-tests.gif)